pieaerts/pieaerts/_masterclasses/kenya-photography-expedition-january-2023.md

 subtitle: Jan 25 - Feb 3, 2023
 image: "/uploads/expedition_africa_pie_03.jpg"
 starting_date: 2019-12-31T23:00:00.000+00:00
-introduction_html: "</p><p>JANUARY 25 - FEBRUARY 3, 2023</p><p>1 LAST-MINUTE TENT
+introduction_html: "</p><p>JANUARY 25 - FEBRUARY 3, 2023</p><p>Do you want to join
-  AVAILABLE ON THIS EXPEDITION!
-SCROLL DOWN TO FIND OUT YOUR DISCOUNT!</p><p>Do you want to join me on my travels to Africa?
+  me on my travels to Africa?
 In January 2023 I will take a group of like-minded people with a passion and appreciation for wild places to Kenya.
 We will visit Chyulu Hills in Amboseli and Naboisho Conservancy in the Masai Mara.
 A once-in-a-lifetime trip focused on creating meaningful stories about the wild…&nbsp;</p><p>Scroll down to read the full itinerary.&nbsp;</p>\n"
 gallery_url: "/none/"
 subscribe_url: https://forms.gle/8edbyrb8UDqaJpfw8
-subscribe_text: CLICK HERE TO SIGN UP FOR THE EXPEDITION
+subscribe_text: THIS EXPEDITION IS FULLY BOOKED
 active: true

 ---
 ![](/uploads/slide_talisman_9.jpg)

 After successfully selling out the first edition of this unique photography expedition in January 2022 in the blink of an eye, we are back with a second edition, this time in January 2023.
-Together with Talisman Travel Design and Great Plains Conservation, we're offering the exact same itinerary as last year!
 We will visit Great Plains Ol Donyo Lodge in the incredible Chyulu Hills and Great Plains Mara Nyika Camp in Naboisho Conservancy.
 In the past few years, I have visited both areas multiple times, which results in a very elaborate understanding of the wildlife, the guides, the seasonality, the light and the photographic opportunities.
 For a period of 9 nights, we will emerge ourselves in some of Africa’s wildest flora and fauna and stay in top-notch Great Plains properties.

 ![](/uploads/slide_talisman_10.jpg)